ThemesGuide/bootstrap-themes/README.md

-# Bootstrap Themes by ThemesGuide
+# Bootstrap 4 Themes by ThemesGuide

-## A collection of Bootstrap 4 themes generated with Whootstrap

 This project includes all the free, open source Bootstrap 4 themes as seen on [ThemesGuide](http://themes.guide).
-You can also use [Whootstrap](http://whootstrap.themes.guide) to easily create more custom Bootstrap themes.
+You can also use the [Whootstrap](http://whootstrap.themes.guide) theme builder to easily create more custom Bootstrap themes.

 <http://themes.guide><br>
 <http://whootstrap.themes.guide>